AudioBible/KJV/README.md

     - translate these page into other languages
     - fix some bugs in the program
-    - add more videos and songs
+    - add more videos and songs to the collection
     - organize videos into categories and/or playlists
     - create a billboard or a few all over the world!